catseye/Robin/README.markdown

   introduce a primitive `(self)` which evaluates to the function currently being evaluated.
 This might make the `self` parameter to macros redundant, though.

+  But, it might just be simpler to punt on this and make it a part of the sugar in the humane syntax, which could support a form like:

+      forward foo in
+        let
+          foo = fun(a, b, c)
+                  if a then b(c) else foo(bar(a), b, c) in
+          ...

+  ...and this would transform the binding as appropriate.
+This would also extend to mutually recursive definitions (`forward foo, bar in ...`)

 * Work out the static analysis modules.
 See the Static Analysis document for more information.